- One of the oldest forms of burial is mausoleum entombment.

 - A niche is an individual compartment for housing cremated remains, which are generally placed in an urn.

-For security reasons, the David’s Cemetery Mausoleum will be open to the general public only during the normal work day of cemetery personnel, which are Monday through Friday from 7:30 am to 4:30 pm and on Saturday mornings and special holidays from 9 am through 5 pm.
+For security reasons, David’s Mausoleum will be open to the general public only during the normal work days of cemetery personnel, which are Monday through Friday from 7:30 am to 4:30 pm, Saturday mornings 9:00 am to noon and special holidays from 9:00 am through 5:00 pm.
 For owners of mausoleum crypts and niches, special rules and regulations for maintenance and operation of the mausoleum are available at the cemetery office.
 Cemetery personnel will cooperate with owners to secure maximum benefit of the advantages of the mausoleum.

 For mausoleum entombment, caskets cannot exceed 7’6” in length, 2’7” in width and 2’1” in height.